tinyappsde/ie-alert/README.md

 You can also use `<ie-alert always-visible />` to test, always show the alert or combine it with your own `v-if` condition.

+Make sure to use scoped styling for your app that doesn't overwrite the windows 98 styling of the alert.